rolfz/eX_ESP_Robot2/README.md

 Gyro IMU 9150 (using i2c interface)

 ## Usage
-You will need to install OSC-TOUCH on a PC and upload the user interface on your mobile phone or tablet.
+-You will need to install OSC-TOUCH on a PC and upload the user interface on your mobile phone or tablet.

-## Contributing
-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+-Configure the ESP code to get wifi access to your robot -Connect with your mobile divice to the robot Communication is possible over a local router (Station mode) or directly (Soft-AP mode).

 ## History
 Code Origin:
 https://github.com/jjrobots/B-ROBOT/